Skip to content

 Frequently Asked Questions

-How much does Exa cost?
+How much does Exa cost in 2026?

-Should I choose Exa or Tavily?
+Should I pick Exa or Tavily for AI search?

-Does Exa support code search?
+Does Exa support code and company research?

 Is Exa free?